Hotel accommodations for

 - batteries and charger for rechargeable batteries

-It is expected that you know how to download images from your camera to the laptop, edit images using your software, and organize the edited images for critique.
+It is expected that you know how to download images from your camera to the laptop, edit images using your software, and organize the edited images.

-Closer 30 days before the start of your workshop you will receive a letter from us with more specific details on photo and computer gear.
+Closer 30 days before the start of your trip you will receive a letter from us with more specific details on photo and computer gear.

 Client’s participation in the workshop is not guaranteed unless and until payment is received in full by raul touzon.
 Unless otherwise agreed below, workshops are non-transferable and non refundable.